kelong/JuniorRoute/documentation/1.0/url_resolvers.markdown

 resolver.Route("Dashboard");
 {% endhighlight %}

-In the below example, an absolute URL is resolved from a route ID:
+In the below example, an absolute URL is resolved from a route ID.

 {% highlight csharp %}
 var resolver = new UrlResolver(routeCollection, httpRuntime);